shanenoi/JeasyGradle/README.md

 # **~~~**

-If your device is not strong enough to run Eclipse, IntelliJ, … or easily you don&#39;t want depend on IDEs too much?!
+If your device is not strong enough to run Eclipse, IntelliJ, … or easily you don&#39;t want to depend on IDEs too much?!

 → This repo will help you how to create Java Application and export runnable jar file quickly with Gradle.